 This is a copy of an original letter dated May 1, 1939 and written by Harry D. Hartley of 4051 Washington Boulevard, Indianapolis.
 This gentleman was researching the location of three antique stop watches imported from Switzerland by Carl Fisher, Frank Wheeler and a Milton O. Reeves.
 The letter is a curiosity in that I question its factual accuracy.
 Among its claims is that Fisher, Wheeler and Reeves staged an auto race on an Indiana horse track in 1894 as a benefit to a Mrs. Webb, the caregiver for a group of orphaned children.

-The feature article of this file is a short piece describing the two Mohawk Cycle Company racers that were ordered by Carl Fisher and Earl Kiser in 1903.
+The feature article of this file is a short piece describing the two Mohawk Cycle & Automobile Company racers that were ordered by Carl Fisher and Earl Kiser in 1903.
 Also appearing on the page is the description of track racing event.
-Note that Earl Fisher, Carl's brother, won one of the races using a Winton Motor Carriage Company car.
-The articles were published June 27, 1903.

-My orginal comments about these articles appears below in italics.
-Research by Dr. Elsa Nystrom has forced me to reconsider my views on the September 9, 1903 Zanesville accident involving Carl Fisher.
+My original comments about these articles appear below in italics.
+Research by Dr. Elsa Nystrom has forced me to reconsider my views on the September 9, 1903, Zanesville accident involving Carl Fisher.
 When I researched the incident four years ago, I found evidence (in the form of articles attached here) that despite what was reported in the biographies about Carl Fisher, it was Earl Kiser at the wheel of the Mohawk racer that plunged into a group of spectators.

 The Fisher Palimony trial dragged on for months.
 This article details some of the finer points of testimony, focusing particularly on the comments of Jane Watts Fisher, who disputed rival Gertrude Hassler's claim that Carl Fisher spent the Tuesday evening prior to his marriage ceremony with her.
 Also, there are good insights to the Fisher's "honeymoon," where Carl took Jane on a train trip to Los Angeles so he could testify in another court case, this one brought against his Prest-O-Lite Company due to another of its damaging and notorious factory explosions.